pish90/bank-account-app/README.md

 # bank-account-app
-An API to create and store bank account details
+An API to create users and bank accounts and store their details